ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-7-2.md

-Chapter 6: Mindful Breathing and Mental Health: Using mindful breathing to manage anxiety and depression
+Using mindful breathing to manage anxiety and depression
 ========================================================================================================

 Mindful breathing exercises can be a powerful tool for managing symptoms of anxiety and depression.
 In this chapter, we will explore how mindful breathing can be used to manage anxiety and depression.